anoopsarkar/nlp-class/hw3.md

     git clone git@csil-git1.cs.surrey.sfu.ca:USER/nlpclass-1187-g-GROUP.git

-Then copy over the contents of the `decipher` directory above as `hw3` in your repository.
+Then copy over the contents of the `chunker` directory above as `hw3` in your repository.

 Set up the virtual environment: